Paulkelvin/Ibukun-Adesanya/README.md

 [Linkedin]: https://www.linkedin.com/in/paulkelvin/
 [Twitter]: https://twitter.com/Paulluskelvin_

 I'm a software engineer with a keen interest of solving hand-operated problems.
-I specialize in JavaScript, React, C, and Python and love working with tools and technologies such as git & GitHub, unix shell scripting, IDEs..
+I specialize in JavaScript, React, C, and Python and love working with tools and technologies such as git & GitHub, unix shell scripting...

 ## Projects 📂